 The design of Old Main Street should be enhanced, while acknowledging its quiet, meandering and rural character.
-The street should be re-graded and re-paved.
+The street should be re-graded and repaved.
 Shoulder areas should be formalized.
 Subject to further assessment, it is proposed that the existing swale and road ditch drainage system be eliminated and frontage runoff be directed to a new road storm sewer.
 The new road should be urbanized with curbs and gutters.
-Street trees should be planted, where possible.
+Street trees shoud be planted, where possible.
 Sidewalks and landscape buffers should be introduced.
-Low Impact Design should be utilized to control stormwater, where possible.